fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 The array [find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method is used to find the note we want to modify, and we then assign it to the _note_ variable.

 After this we create a <i>new object</i> that is an exact copy of the old note, apart from the important property.

-The code for creating the new object may seem a bit strange:
+The code for creating the new object that uses the [object spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) syntax may seem a bit strange:

 ```js
 const changedNote = { ...note, important: !note.important }
 ```

-Here the [object spread](https://github.com/tc39/proposal-object-rest-spread) syntax is being used, which hasn't yet been standardized as a part of JavaScript's language specification.

 In practice <em>{ ...note }</em> creates a new object with copies of all the properties from the _note_ object.
 When we add properties inside the curly braces after the spreaded object, e.g. <em>{ ...note, important: true }</em>, then the value of the _important_ property of the new object will be _true_.
 In our example the <em>important</em> property gets the negation of its previous value in the original object.